th7mo/th7mo.com/maintaining.md

 ## Language

 Try to avoid first and second person writing.
-This Second Brain should be mostly informative.
+This [second-brain](/second-brain.md) should be mostly informative.
 This improves the ability to make more [note](note.md)s publicly available.
 It is allowed to use first or second person when writing personal [note](note.md)s.